LeomPina/AI-Driven-Music-Visual-Generation-Using-Diffusion-Models/README.md

 !python3 captioning.py --gpu 0 --audio_path 'song_path' > .../music_desc.txt
 ```

-* Install the image generation Kadinsky 2.2 model (more info about this model can be found at https://huggingface.co/kandinsky-community/kandinsky-2-2-prior and https://huggingface.co/kandinsky-community/kandinsky-2-2-decoder) and its dependencies
+* Install the image generation Kandinsky 2.2 model (more info about this model can be found at https://huggingface.co/kandinsky-community/kandinsky-2-2-prior and https://huggingface.co/kandinsky-community/kandinsky-2-2-decoder) and its dependencies

 ```python
 !pip install diffusers